Code-Institute-Submissions/TeachFlow/README.md

 ## UX

 ### Overview
-TeachFlow aims to provide users with a personal and thorough resources for ESL teaching.
+TeachFlow aims to provide users with honest and thorough ESL teaching-related information.
-By highlights both the personal and financial benefit to ESL teaching, the website aims to promote the experience for when the Coronavirus lock-downs end.
+In this release, as well as featuring in depth information about teaching in Asia, a virtual classroom will be incorporated.
+This aims to give users a realistic impression of what a typical class lesson would entail.
+In future releases, 'Classtime' may be further developed and TeachFlow may charge for access to this material.

+By creating an in-depth ESL information hub, TeachFlow hopes to promote ESL teaching as a career, post Coronavirus lock-downs.

 ### User Stories

 #### Potential ESL Teacher Goals
 As a potential ESL teacher:
-* I am looking for information on ESL countries so that I can find out what appeals to me.
+* I am looking for information on ESL countries, so that I can find out what appeals to me.
-* I usually do all my reseach on my phone so I would like the website to be mobile responsiveness
+* I usually do all my research on my phone, so I would like the website to be mobile responsive.
-* I am looking for information about a typical class lesson so I can learn about a typical day on the job.
+* I am looking for information about a typical class lesson, so that I can learn about a typical day on the job.
 * I would like to be able to contact the website owners if I have any questions about the content.
-* I would like to see the requirements for becoming an ESL teacher, the salary and benefits.
+* I would like to see the requirements for becoming an ESL teacher; the salary and benefits.

 #### Current ESL Teacher Goals
 As a current ESL Teacher:

 * I would like to see information on regions in countries as I am familiar the countries do not give me indepth information.
 * I would like to see some interactive information about the countries, such as the current weather or statistics so that I am receiving live, updated information.
 * I would like any class material featured to be focused on learning English words and improving students speaking skills.
 * I would like to be able to sign up to a newsletter.

 ### Project Scope
-Based on the above user stories, the following are features that will be included:
+Based on the above user stories, the following are features that will be included in this release:

-* a newsletter signup.
+* A newsletter signup.
-* a simple memory game focused on speaking english words.
-* a maps API which will show 4 countries in Asia.
+* A maps API which will show 4 countries in Asia.
-* a contact us form, for users who who would to get more information about ESL teaching.
+* A contact us form, for users who would like to learn more about ESL teaching.
-* Interactive Information on ESL countries which incorporates an API.
+* A Map & Interactive Information on ESL countries which is created using an API.
+* A simple memory game focused on speaking English words.
+* Flashcard / a song focused on learning vocabulary.

-The following is a list of features that will not be included:
+The following is a list of features that will not be included in this release:

 * More than one lesson plan.
-* functionality to enter a zip code on maps.
+* Functionality to enter a zip code on maps.
-* custom designed maps with colors and detailed markers.
+* Custom designed maps with colours or detailed markers.
-* Coronavirus adapated ESL content.
+* Coronavirus adapted ESL content.
 * A save high score function on the memory game.

 ### Design